 "lakeOnEdge" - A logical value indicating if the "surround" polygon falls on the edge of the "elev" raster (i.e. would contain missing (i.e. NA) elevation data).

 The lakeSurroundTopo function is the primary mechanism for creating a lakeMorpho object.
 There are two required inputs and one optional input for lakeSurroundTopo.
 The first required input is a SpatialPolygons or SpatialPolygonsDataFrame of the lake [21].
 Only a single lake is accepted as input, although this lake may be composed of multiple polygons (i.e. a lake with islands).
 If metrics for multiple lakes are required they will need to be passed to the suite of lakemorpho functions separately.
 The second required input is a RasterLayer of the elevation surrounding the lake [22].
 The default raster size is taken from the resolution of the input elevation data but may be specified separately.
 The third input specifies the area representing the surrounding topography.
-By default this is a buffer of the lake shoreline with the buffer width equal to the maximum in-lake distance.
+By default, this is a buffer of the lake shoreline, with the buffer width equal to the maximum in-lake distance.
 An optional SpatialPolygons object of any polygon intersecting the lake (e.g. catchments) can be used to define the surrounding topography instead of the default buffer.
 An object of class lakeMorpho is returned from lakeSurroundTopo.

 In addition to providing the required inputs, users should pay attention to both the extent of the input elevation dataset as well as the coordinate reference systems being used.
 First, the elevation data must be of a large enough extent so that the surrounding topography does not include land area outside that extent (i.e. would return NA values).
 As noted above, the lakeOnEdge item indicates if the surrounding topography is on the edge of the user supplied elevation and thus would return some missing data.
 Second, all of the functions of lakemorpho assume that projections have been handled prior to creating the lakemorpho class or calculating the metrics.
 If the input data are not of the same projection, lakeSurroundTopo will return an error.
 The data must be re-projected into the same coordinate reference system (CRS).
 The units of all metrics are determined by the CRS and care must be taken to make sure that the vertical units of the elevation are the same as horizontal units of the projection.
 For instance, elevation data may be availble in meters yet the CRS is specified in feet.
 In cases such as these, a conversion of the vertical data should be done.
 Lastly, care must be taken in choosing an appropriate CRS for the area under consideration.
 This is because all CRS will distort area, distance, shape, or direction.
 Thus a projection that minimizies distortions of distance and area are preferrable.
 A useful reference for further exploring coordinate reference system is Iliffe and Lott's 2008 book on the topic [26].